Director of Nursing

 - Working closely with the Scheduling Department to ensure that each shift is appropriately staffed with licensed nurses and CNAs.

 Education and Experience:

 - Current RN license in State of Wisconsin.

-- Minimum of 4 years experience working in a supervisory role in health care required; experience in a nursing home setting preferred.
+- Minimum of four years experience working in a supervisory role in health care required, preferably in a nursing home setting.